What is product discovery and what is the importance of it?

 Product discovery is a flexible period during which the product team focuses on “building the right thing” rather than “building the thing right”.
 The latter would be seen as product delivery.

-We see product discovery as an iterative process where an emphasis is placed on reducing uncertainty with regards to the problem or idea at hand to make sure that the correct solution gets built.
+We see product discovery as an iterative process where an emphasis is placed on reducing uncertainty with regard to the problem or idea at hand to make sure that the correct solution gets built.

 When should product discovery take place?